For dedicated, family-owned Newcastle Property Management, choose Arnold Property.

-A property manager can’t, in our opinion, competently manage more than 150 properties.
-If an agency has for example, 1,200 properties, they need eight property managers.
-If they have four or five it’s not going to work for you.
+In our opinion, a property manager can’t competently manage more than 150 properties without assistance.
+For example, an agency with 1,200 properties needs eight property managers to maintain them.
+If they have four or five, it’s not going to work for you.

-If people are managing more than 150 you’ll find that they don’t have enough time in the day to service their clients.
-You want your property to be important to the agency, not just be ‘another number’.
+If agents are managing more than 150 properties on their own, you’ll find that they don’t have enough time in the day to service their clients.
+You want your property to be important to the agents, not just be ‘another number’ for their business.

 Another question that should be high on a landlord’s list is how long your prospective manager has been doing this type of work.

-Which brings us to another question, ask them if they enjoy their job?
-Being a property manager can be a high stress job, if you get tenants who complain and landlords who won’t fix things.
-This stress can be spread on to other clients properties & the management can begin to lack.
-If they don’t enjoy it, it can show in the work they provide and it may not be the kind of service you want, unhappy Agents can turn into unhappy tenants and in turn unhappy landlords.
+It’s also worth asking if your property manager enjoys their job.
+Being a property manager can be a high-stress job, especially if you get tenants who complain and landlords who won’t fix things.
+This stress can be spread to other clients properties and the overall management can suffer.

-A tenant database also gives you a great sign of an agency’s experience, and how successful they are at their roles.
+A tenant database also gives you a great sign of an agency’s experience, quality of service, and how successful they are at their roles.

-What are the criteria that the property manager uses to qualify potential tenants?
+What criteria does the property manager use to qualify a potentially good tenant?
 They should be looking at things like:

-How often does the property manager perform inspections?
+How often does the property manager perform inspections and property maintenance?
 Your property inspections should be happening every quarter.
-In our experience the first one is very important to set the standard to expect from the tenants for the rest of the agreement.
+In our experience, the first inspection is very important to set the standard to expect from the tenants for the rest of the agreement.
 Agents should always let the tenant know if they have breached the agreement.

 Photos should be taken of any issues and shared with yourself.
 The photos are also useful as evidence if you end up at the tribunal.